GiulioAppetito/cep-genetic-algorithms-thesis/README.md

 - **representation.mappers.TreeToRepresentationMapper**: Maps grammar trees to structured event patterns, translating a `Tree<String>` representation of grammar elements into a `PatternRepresentation` used in pattern creation.

-- **utils.GrammarGenerator**: Generates a grammar file based on the CSV data structure for pattern creation.
+- **grammar.GrammarGenerator**: Generates a grammar file based on the CSV data structure for pattern creation.
 Analyzes the CSV schema and produces a BNF grammar file to guide the genetic algorithm in generating valid event patterns.